Recognizing When Home May No Longer Be Safe

 - Ambulation: One must be able to walk to the bathroom, answer doors, and transfer from bed or chairs with ease

 All six ADLs are physical and essential to Quality of Life.
-The aging process may exhibit increased dependence on what is termed Instrumental Activities of Daily Living (IADLs).
+The aging process may be associated with increased dependence on what is termed the Instrumental Activities of Daily Living (IADLs).

 - Money: Balancing a checkbook, budgeting, and avoiding financial scams

-- Household chores: Disposing garbage, cleaning dishes, avoiding fall hazards, laundering clothing
+- Household chores: Disposing of garbage, cleaning dishes, avoiding fall hazards, and laundering clothing

 - Medications: Timely renewal of prescriptions, medications taken properly (with or without food, at correct times of day)